How to start a car detailing business in 2026: steps, costs, and licenses

 Secure your startup capital

-Another route is a business credit card with a 0% introductory APR.
+Another route is a business credit card with a 0% introductory Annual Percentage Rate, or APR, the yearly cost of borrowing money.
 This can cover your initial equipment and supply purchases without immediate interest.
-Just be sure to pay it off before the promotional period ends.
+Pay it off before the promotional period ends.
 Grants are less common, but check with your local Small Business Development Center (SBDC).

 Manage your cash flow